Share

 • Attend research seminars

-The program seeks to promote a diverse, scholarly environment and is designed for individuals wanting to gain necessary training and experience toward a career in academic research before applying to a PhD program in business and related fields.
-Fellows receive exposure to the various fields of study at WashU Olin, including Accounting, Business Economics, Finance, Marketing, Supply Chain, Operations, and Technology, Organizational Behavior, and Strategy and Entrepreneurship.
+You gain necessary training and experience in academic research before applying to a PhD program in business and related fields.
+As a fellow, you receive exposure to the various fields including accounting; business economics; finance; marketing; supply chain, operations and technology; organizational behavior; and strategy and entrepreneurship.

-The WashU Olin Pre-Doctoral Research Fellows program is a two-year full-time program.
-Fellows will begin their program in July.
-The fellowship offers tuition and a living stipend ($29,000 in 2022-2023).
-As non-matriculated, non-degree students at Washington University in St. Louis, Fellows have access to the rich resources that WashU offers.
-Fellows will be provided with a workspace that is co-located with WashU Olin PhD students.
+WashU Olin’s Pre-Doctoral Research Fellows program is a two-year full-time program that begins in July.
+The fellowship offers tuition and a living stipend ($30,000 in 2023–24).
+As nonmatriculated, nondegree students, fellows have access to WashU’s rich resources and are provided with a workspace that’s co-located with our PhD students.

 Research Assistantship

 Olin faculty conduct research on a wide variety of topics.
-Fellows participate in research projects and assist with research papers initiated by Olin faculty members.
+As a fellow, you have the opportunity to participate in research projects and assist with research papers initiated by our faculty members.
 Projects are assigned based on interest and faculty/project availability.
-Fellows can expect to work closely with Olin faculty members and receive individual instruction on the techniques required.
+You can expect to work closely with faculty members and receive individual instruction on the techniques required.

 Courses

-Fellows may take up to nine credits of doctoral-level courses in business, economics, statistics, math, or related field each semester in the first year.
+Fellows may take up to 9 credits of doctoral-level courses in business, economics, statistics, math or a related field each semester in the first year.
 Course selection is made in consultation with faculty.
 Possible courses include:

 Seminars